-After that, we stumbled upon a photo of a beautiful terracotta coloured castle located on an island!
-Upon further research, we discovered the name to be Trakai Island Castle.
-Also located in Lithuania.
+After that, Beck and I stumbled upon a photo of a beautiful terracotta-coloured castle located on an island!
+Upon further research, we discovered the name was Trakai Island Castle, which is one of the most famous Lithuanian places to see.
 To put the icing on the cake, we also came across an Instagram photo of an unusual strip of land.
-It was parallel to a coast called the Curonian Spit.
-You guessed it – Lithuania.
-3 strikes!
-We would have to go to Lithuania ASAP!
+It was parallel to a coast and it was called the Curonian Spit.
+Again, it was located in Lithuania.
+For us, that was three strikes!
+Essentially, the writing was on the wall – Beck and I would have to go to Lithuania.

 1. Kaunas Castle

-There is no free parking in or around Kaunas city centre.
+Bear in mind, that there is no free parking in or around Kaunas city centre or the old town.
 So we parked some distance away.
 From there, we walked 20 minutes or so, grabbed a coffee and then headed to Kaunas Castle.
 It’s actually the oldest castle in Lithuania dating back to the 14th Century.
-But it has been recently renovated and modernised so we decided not to go in or explore too much.
-We would be visiting many more castles this weekend anyway!
-We simply enjoyed walking around the parameters of the small but aesthetically charming castle.
+But, it has been recently renovated and modernised.
+We didn’t go inside – we simply enjoyed walking around the parameters of the small but aesthetically charming castle.

 2. Raudondvaris Manor Castle